rom-rb/rom-rb.org/source/doc-pages/guides/adapters/how-to.md

 ### Relation

-Adapter-specific relation must exists because it can provide various features that only make sense for a concrete adapter.
+Adapter-specific relation must exist because it can provide various features that only make sense for a concrete adapter.
 It can automatically forward method calls to the underlaying dataset in order to expose "native" interface to the relation.